 The 100 questions are split up into five different sections.
 Those sections include two logical reasoning sections, one logic games section, one reading comprehension section, and an experimental section.
 Each section lasts about 30 to 35 minutes, depending on how fast you answer your questions.
 There is one 15-minute break and a one-minute break between the rest of the sections.

 Tips to Utilize Your Time

 The scheduled time for each section doesn’t have to be intimidating with a few tips.
 Take a few practice tests and start studying at least 6 months before the LSAT test day.
 Practice tests give you a chance to see which areas are your weaknesses.
 Knowing what slows you down will help you to focus on studying your challenging sections more.
 That way, you can diminish the opportunities of getting stuck during the test.

 If you do get stuck, remember that it is okay to move on.
-It’s also important to not let the time rush you.
-Make sure to take some time to read through the question and make sure you understand it before you answer.
+It’s also important not to let time rush you.
+Make sure to take some time to read through the question and understand it before you answer.
 You don’t want to risk getting a question wrong due to simply glancing at the question.
 It’s better to take your time.